phoeenniixx/pyQit/CONTRIBUTING.md

 starts with `_`, so a class defined there is silently never found.
 Put it somewhere else.

+The docs have one manual step.
+Add the class name to the `autosummary` list in `docs/api/<kind>.rst`.
+Sphinx builds the class's page from its docstring, so the circuit, weight shapes, reference and an example go there.
+A class left off the list gets no page and the build does not warn.

 ## Soft dependencies

 torch, lightning, matplotlib, and rich are optional.
 Guard any import of them with